t-hamano/custom-html-block-extension/readme.txt

 And supports the classic editor, the theme/plugin editor, import/export editor settings, and change indentation.

 ###Note
-This plugin will not work with full site editor, mobile / tablet preview, or block template editor.
+The code editor is disabled in the full site editor, mobile / tablet device preview, and block template editor.

 == Installation ==
 1. Upload the `custom-html-block-extension` folder to the `/wp-content/plugins/` directory.